omarbranez/pup-find/README.md

 ## Usage

-Simply enter your zip code and PupFind will extensively search through [RescueGroups'](https://rescuegroups.org/) database of affiliated animal rescues in the United States.
+Simply enter your zip code and how far you'd like to search, and PupFind will extensively search through [RescueGroups'](https://rescuegroups.org/) database of affiliated animal rescues in the United States.

-From there, you will receive a list of currently available puppies within 500 (note: will be changed to custom search scope) miles of your location.
-Follow the on-screen prompts to view more information about a particular puppy or to filter search results by various criteria.
+From there, you will receive a list of currently available puppies within 500 miles of your location.
+Follow the on-screen prompts to view more information about a particular puppy, the rescue currently caring for it, or to sort search results by various criteria.

 Happy searching!